What characterizes life?

 "Density" seen as the primary

 quality in d-degree step 5 →4, polarized in mass/space

 in relation to charge numbers for instance.)

-- The underlying scheme and geometrical, mathematical rules that
+- The underlying scheme and geometrical, mathematical rules

-d-degrees and levels in agreement with
+as changing between d-degrees and levels in agreement with

 these.
 (And the processes go further and further perhaps just

 because relations and numbers don't become integers!)